Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 By integrating these complementary perspectives, complex neural networks---such as convLSTM---can be constructed to perceive and extract multidimensional features, thereby enabling richer semantic perception in GOST \cite{deng_digital_2021}.

 Beyond traditional data analysis methods, LLMs and other GAI technologies have emerged as transformative forces with immense potential, offering significant value in multimodal data processing within GOST systems \cite{Hong}.
-The authors of \cite{chai2024generative} and \cite{sivaroopan2024netdiffus} leverage GAI and diffusion models, respectively, to generate high-fidelity network samples for use by subsequent learning algorithms.
+The authors in \cite{chai2024generative} and \cite{sivaroopan2024netdiffus} leverage GAI and diffusion models, respectively, to generate high-fidelity network samples for use by subsequent learning algorithms.
 Zhang \textit{et al.} \cite{Zhang2024GenerativeAA} focus on satellite communication networks, implementing an interactive modeling process using LLMs and employing retrieval-augmented generation (RAG) to extract satellite expertise that supports mathematical modeling.
-Dai \textit{et al.} \cite{dai2024automated} utilize GPT-4 for 3D point cloud feature extraction and DT model matching.
-Moreover, to overcome data scarcity caused by environmental instability, GAI like VAE \cite{Litong_Zhang} and GAN \cite{Weiliang_He,Yinzhi_Lu} can generate large quantities of high-quality datasets by synthesizing high-fidelity samples that preserve real-world statistical distributions \cite{Mannone, li2024automatic}.
+Moreover, to overcome data scarcity caused by environmental instability, GAI like VAE \cite{Litong_Zhang} and GAN \cite{Weiliang_He} can generate large quantities of high-quality datasets by synthesizing high-fidelity samples that preserve real-world statistical distributions \cite{Mannone, li2024automatic}.